wgslr/getting-started/README.md

 <a name="cleaning"></a>
 ### Cleaning your installation
-`run_onedata.sh` tries to inform you if there are any leftocer configuration or data that might interfere with setting up a fresh Onezone or Oneprovider service.
+`run_onedata.sh` tries to inform you if there are any leftover configuration or data that might interfere with setting up a fresh Onezone or Oneprovider service.
 If for some your installation fails, before filing an issue please try to manually remove all contents of those volumes that Oneprovider/Onezone service use.

-If you did not use `run_onedata.sh` with flags such as `--provider-conf-dir` or `--provider-data-dir`, hence relying od default directories the `git status`command should assist you with removing all unnecessary files.
-If all fails please delete this repo and clone it again.
+If you did not use `run_onedata.sh` with flags such as `--provider-conf-dir` or `--provider-data-dir`, hence relying on default directories the `git status`command should assist you with removing all unnecessary files.
+If all fails please delete this repository and clone it again.

 <a name="using"></a>
 ## Using Onedata